peterjprudhomme/Predicting-Actor-Industry-Success/README.md

-# Predicting Actore Future Success in the Industry
+# Predicting Actors Future Success in the Industry

 This project is based around a single question: **Can you predict an actor's industry success based on the films they appear in early in their career?**.
 It would be benificial to be able to advise actor's new to the industry on what type of jobs to look for to maximize their potential for success.